Turo Host

 Is Turo a Good Investment?

-I’ve been doing Turo since July 2021 and after all this time I’m still involved.
+I was a Turo host from 2021 to 2025 and I no longer am a host.
 I bought a few cars to dip my toe into a new way of making some cash on the side.
 At the time when I started interest rates were very low and I ended up financing them.
 Currently, however, getting attractive financing is very difficult and that is a barrier to entry for new investors.
 My preference is to use leverage and as little money out of my own pocket as possible.
 Hence, the only money I really have invested is for a lock box, vehicle registration, and tracking device.
 All the other monthly fees such as car wash, insurance, loans, etc I expect to cash flow above with rental income.
 In my experience the good monthes make up for the bad months and you need long horizons to make this investment work.
 Running a car through the express wash and wiping it down is not a lot of work in my opinion.

 As of this point in time I wouldn’t recommend it to others unless you have a few paid off vehicles and a partner to help you with deliveries.
 This is mostly due to interest rates.